Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: INTRODUCTION

 \section{INTRODUCTION}

-Automated driving systems (ADS) have attracted significant attention in recent years.
-Level 3 ADS, called conditional driving automation, has also been commercialized.
-The level 3 ADS initiates a request-to-intervene (RtI), prompting the driver to take over the driving control when its operational design domain (ODD) or its system limitation is exceeded~\cite{sae2018taxonomy}.
-The ADS disengages when the driver takes over vehicle control promptly after the RtI is issued, even if the take-over maneuver is inappropriate or unsafe.
-Therefore, the driver must respond promptly to the RtI to ensure safety.
+Automated driving systems (ADS) have attracted considerable attention in recent years.
+Level 3 ADS, referred to as conditional driving automation, is also steadily progressing towards commercialization.
+Level 3 ADS triggers a request-to-intervene (RtI), requiring the driver to takeover control of the vehicle when it approaches the limit of operational design domain (ODD) or system limitations, as defined in~\cite{sae2018taxonomy}.
+After the RtI is issued, the ADS will also disengage when the ODD or system limitations is exceeded.
+Therefore, the driver's prompt response to the RtI is crucial for ensuring safety.